Chirnside Park: Sport

-The suburb has an Australian Rules football club as well as a Netball Club (established in the late 1990s), the Chirnside Park Panthers, competing in the Eastern Football League and Lilydale & Yarra Valley Netball Association.
+The suburb has a football and netball club, the Chirnside Park Football Netball Club, known as the Panthers, which competes in the Eastern Football Netball League and Lilydale & Yarra Valley Netball Association.

-Chirnside Park is also the home of the St Edmunds Basketball Club, one of Australia's largest basketball clubs, based out of the Oxley Stadium, competing in the Kilsyth & Mountain District Basketball Association.
+Chirnside Park is the home of the St Edmunds Basketball Club (known as the Saints), one of Australia's largest basketball clubs, based out of Oxley Stadium, competing in the Kilsyth & Mountain District Basketball Association.